outtalent-team/culture/our_people.md

 # 5. Critical Thinking

 We constantly analyze and correct our thinking processes to minimize irrationalities or other mistakes.
-We love writing, using tables, diagrams and other tools to think more clearly and more precisely.
+We constantly write, using table, diagrams and other thinking tools to think more clearly and more precisely.

-We try to communicate very clearly and precisely too.
+We always try to communicate very clearly and precisely too.

 # 6. Kindness